-Allegany County Baltimore City Carroll County Frederick County Queen Anne's County Somerset County Wicomico County Worcester County
+Allegany County Frederick County Somerset County Baltimore City Prince George's County Wicomico County Carroll County Queen Anne's County Worcester County

-Ambulatory programs with locations in these jurisdictions will now follow the uninsured authorization/claims process in the Beacon system as defined by the Behavioral Health Administration (BHA), which is the same process followed by mental health providers.
+Programs with locations in these jurisdictions will now follow the uninsured authorization/claims process as defined by the Behavioral Health Administration (BHA), the same process followed by mental health providers.

-Providers will be paid on a fee-for-service basis for both Medicaid and the uninsured since the ambulatory grant funds in the above jurisdictions have been converted to fee-for-service with payment coming through Beacon.
-This conversion will allow an uninsured individual in the above noted jurisdictions to participate in any eligible ambulatory program they choose.
-All other jurisdictions will retain ambulatory grant funded programs that are coordinated through the Local Addiction Authorities (LAA)/Local Health Departments (LHDs) until they also convert to the fee-for service system on January 1, 2017.
+Providers will be paid on a fee-for-service basis for both Medicaid and the uninsured, and there will be no dedicated ambulatory grant-funded programs in the above jurisdictions.
+Instead, an uninsured individual may participate in any ambulatory program in the above noted jurisdictions.
+All other jurisdictions will retain ambulatory grant funded programs that are coordinated through the Local Addiction Authorities (LAA) until January 1, 2017.